iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 Can I share one album with family?

 Yes.
-For one album or a few albums, Shared Albums may be the simplest built-in option.
-Just remember that they do not carry your nested private folder structure.
+For one album or a few albums, Shared Albums can be the simplest built-in option.
+They do not carry your nested private folders.

 Can I move an album into Shared Photo Library?